 01:26:55 Her advice for someone interested in doing something similar.

-‘As places to work go it’s just wonderful. it really is good for your soul.
+‘As far as places to work go it’s just wonderful, it really is good for your soul.
 I feel like it played a big part in my healing process after I came back after losing Jennifer.
 It’s an amazing space to be in, it’s good for your wellbeing’ - on working at The Whitworth.

 Episode Resource Links:

 The Museums Partnership Facebook Page: (Still Parents/Muso Baby/Healthy Child Drop In)

 Artists Lucy mentioned: